Home

 Spencer Down

-In the last year, Spencer has been orchestral director for high profile events including a concert for the Queen in the ballroom at Buckingham Palace and the world premiere of Grammy award-winning singer Imogen Heap’s ‘Love the Earth’ at the Royal Albert Hall.
+Spencer works with producers and promoters across classical music, rock & pop, and film.
+He has been orchestral director for high profile events including concerts for the Queen in the ballroom at Buckingham Palace and the world premiere of Grammy award-winning singer Imogen Heap’s ‘Love the Earth’ at the Royal Albert Hall.

-Spencer is Musical Director and founder of the Docklands Sinfonia, an exciting young symphony orchestra which has become a major cultural force in London’s Docklands.
+Spencer is Musical Director and founder of the Docklands Sinfonia, an exciting symphony orchestra which has become a major cultural force in London’s Docklands.
+He was inspired to set up the symphony orchestra in the Docklands by his grandfather – who worked as a shipwright in the docks and introduced him to classical music.

 Read about Spencer's achievements in the East London Advertiser's Big Read: Spencer Down brings Docklands Sinfonia to a Crescendo